 In his commercial litigation practice, Mr. Matura represents private and public companies in a variety of matters, including contract disputes, fraud claims, employment issues, insurance disputes, and other business-related issues.
 Mr. Matura works closely with in-house counsel on all business matters, and often serves as the first person to call when a company lacks its own established in-house legal department.

 Mr. Matura is also the head of the firm’s cannabis law practice group.
-In this capacity, he advises licensed entities, dispensaries, cultivators, operators, individuals, investors, publicly-traded companies, and others regarding compliance with the Arizona Medical Marijuana Act, the Smart and Safe Arizona Act, the Adult Use Marijuana Program, and other rules and regulations regarding medical and adult use cannabis.
+In this capacity, he advises licensed entities, dispensaries, cultivators, operators, individuals, investors, publicly-traded companies, and others regarding compliance with the Arizona Medical Marijuana Act, the Smart and Safe Arizona Act, the Adult Use Marijuana Program, and other rules and regulations regarding the medical and adult use of cannabis.
 He also provides counseling on mergers and acquisitions, corporate structures, contracts, policies and procedures, and licensing issues that arise with the growing, production, and sale of medical and adult use cannabis.
-With respect to mergers and acquisitions, Mr. Matura has advised clients in transactions totaling more than $300 million.
-When disputes arise, Mr. Matura also handles litigation matters involving all aspects of medical cannabis, including disputes involving the Arizona Department of Health Services.
+With respect to mergers and acquisitions, Mr. Matura has advised local, national, and international clients in transactions totaling more than $1 billion.
+When disputes arise, Mr. Matura also handles litigation and administrative matters involving all aspects of cannabis disputes, including issues that arise with the Arizona Department of Health Services.